- Users of Microsoft Edge reported no sound, and this may be due to a corrupted audio driver.

 This is a simple workaround, and it works according to users, so you might want to try it out.

 Keep it in mind that this is just a temporary solution, so it’s quite possible that the issue will reappear again.

 - Open Edge.

-- Go to Emulation tab and set User agent string to Internet Explorer 10 or Internet Explorer 9.
+- Set the User agent string to Internet Explorer 10.

 Keep in mind that you’ll have to repeat this solution for every YouTube video that you want to watch, so this probably isn’t the best long-term solution.

 According to users, Microsoft Edge supports surround sound as well as Dolby Digital Plus Portable audio.

 However, sometimes Dolby Digital Plus audio format can be the problem and cause audio problems with YouTube videos in Edge.

 To fix this issue, you need to change from 7.1 channel to 2.1 channel in your audio settings.
 After doing that, save changes and the problem with YouTube videos should be resolved.